Softorage/undervolt-go/README.md

 To install **Undervolt Go** on your system, follow these steps:
 1. Download latest release from [offical nightly builds](https://softorage.github.io/undervolt-go/).
-   - You can download the GUI version (slightly more in size) or the CLI version.
+   - You can download the Graphical Interface version (Pro version) or the CLI version.
    - The GUI version can also run the CLI commands.
 The commands need to be passed to `undervolt-go-pro`
 2. Extract the archive.
 You should now have the following files:
    1. undervolt-go or undervolt-go-pro
    2. install-undervolt.sh
    3. uninstall-undervolt.sh
    4. update-undervolt.sh
+   5. icon.png (in case of Pro version)
 3. Simply make install-undervolt.sh executable (or update-undervolt.sh if you already have Undervolt Go installed on your system):
    - `chmod +x install-undervolt.sh`
    - or you can right click install-undervolt.sh, go to Properties, and in the Permissions tab, tick 'Make executable'
-4. If you have built the binary by yourselves, replace the downloaded undervolt-go with your undervolt-go
+4. If you have built the binary by yourselves, replace the downloaded undervolt-go with your undervolt-go (or undervolt-go-pro for that matter)
 5. Run install-undervolt.sh (or update-undervolt.sh) with sudo (it's always recommended to check the script by opening it in a text editor before executing it)
    `sudo ./install-undervolt.sh`